rootdraws/Paracelsus/README.md

 * 5% Supply Minted to ManaPool
 * Launch is registered with Archivist.sol.

+### TRIBUTARY.SOL

-tribute() gives ETH to the Undine | Artist.
+tributeTierI() gives ETH to the Undine | Artist.

 * .01 ETH Minimum
+* Contributions are registered with Archivist.sol

+tributeTierII() gives ETH to the Undine | Artist.

 * .1 ETH NFT
+* ETH contributed to Undine goes to LP / Artist
+* Contributions are registered with Archivist.sol

+tributeTierIII() gives ETH to the Undine | Artist.

 * .2 ETH Custom Commission
-* ETH contributed to Undine goes to LP
+* ETH contributed to Undine goes to LP / Artist
-* Commissions go to Artist
 * Contributions are registered with Archivist.sol

 Chainlink Automation uses InvokeLP() 24 Hours after createCampaign().